 Dynamics 365 App for Outlook

-Alternatively, users can install the app themselves, (if they have the security role permission, and server-side synchronization is configured) by going to their personal options by clicking on the gear icon in the navigation bar and clicking on Apps for Dynamics 365 and selecting the Microsoft Dynamics 365 App for Outlook option.
+Alternatively, once the environment and user configuration is complete, users can install the app themselves.
+Users would go to their personal options by clicking on the gear icon in the navigation bar and then click on Apps for Dynamics 365 and select the Microsoft Dynamics 365 App for Outlook option.

 Once installed now users have the ability to:

-- have all the Dynamics 365 relevant information about contacts and leads at their fingertips from within Outlook and the context of the of the email message or appointment.
+- See relevant Dynamics 365 information about contacts and leads at their fingertips from within Outlook and the context of the of the email message or appointment.
 Not just contact information and details, but information about last and next activities with a record.

 - Open Dynamics 365 records directly to have more detailed information